SOV710/dotfiles/README.md

-Below is an example of a well-organized README.md framework for your dotfiles repository.
-You can adjust each section to include details specific to your setup, preferences, or any installation instructions.

 # My Dotfiles

 This repository contains my configuration files ("dotfiles") for various tools and applications.
 It is designed to help streamline my workflow and ensure a consistent environment across different systems.